The new course was considered a huge success and a fitting stage for Golf’s return to the Olympics after a hundred year absence.

-A small field of Brazilian competitors has played the first official round on the new 2016 Olympic golf course in Rio de Janeiro, Brazil.
-The course was designed and built by Architect Gil Hanse, winner of an international competition in which he partnered with the Larkin Group as Sustainability Managers.
+The course was designed and built by Architect Gil Hanse, winner of an international competition who partnered with the Larkin Group as Sustainability Managers.
 “I’m extremely pleased to be able to marry Gil Hanse’s aesthetic with the Larkin Group’s model of environmental sustainability,” said CEO, Owen Larkin.
 We think this will be a rare opportunity to present golf and sustainability on the international stage.”

 |CONCEPTUAL ROUTING PLAN||RIO OLYMPIC GOLF COURSE|